Witt a debut! Royals rookie stars in 3-1 win over Guardians

 “He just knows how to pitch,” Francona said.

 Bieber, whose Cy Young came 11 years after Greinke won his, was nearly as good.
-He allowed one run on three hits in 4 2/3 innings for Cleveland, which played with a new name for the first time since 1915.
+He allowed one run on three hits in 4 2/3 innings for Cleveland, which played its first game with a new nickname for the first time since 1915.

 Both of the staff aces were gone by the time Witt came to bat in the eighth inning, though.
 They were reduced to fans just like everyone else, watching in rapt attention as one of the game’s bright young stars stepped to the plate.